-a.
-In addition to DoD policy outlined in the DoD MOU, the authorization of Mil TA is further governed by Air Force Instruction 36-2306, as well as applicable policy and guidance.

-b.
-Installation access of non-DoD and non-installation personnel is at the discretion of the installation commander.
-Access once provided can be revoked at any time due to military necessity or due to conduct that violates installation rules or policies.
+- a.
+In addition to DoD policy outlined in the DoD Voluntary Education Partnership MOU, the authorization of Mil TA is further governed by Air Force Instruction 36-2306, as well as applicable policy and guidance. - b.
+DoD installation access of non-DoD and non-installation personnel is at the discretion of the installation commander.
+Access once provided can be revoked at any time due to military necessity or due to conduct that violates DoD installation rules or policies. - c.

-c.
 No off-base school will be given permanent space or scheduled for regularly recurring time on-base for student counseling.